bjorn3/wasm-rustc/README.md

 # rustc in wasm

-This is an archive of the tarball contents posted [here](https://github.com/rust-lang/miri/issues/722#issuecomment-1584287506) for use in the example [here](https://github.com/bjorn3/browser_wasi_shim)
+This is a patched version of rustc precompiled for wasm32-wasi for use in the example [here](https://github.com/bjorn3/browser_wasi_shim).
+The current commit is built from the [compile\_rustc\_for\_wasm11](https://github.com/bjorn3/rust/commit/d91910bee47) branch.
+See [this issue](https://github.com/rust-lang/miri/issues/722) for more info.